lurve1314/zte_webadmin/README.md

 Usage Instructions:

-A. Please go to https://zwa.mWiFi.icu/zwa/ and download the corresponding zwa_installer based on your device model.
+A. Please download the corresponding zwa_installer based on your device model.

 B. For battery-powered devices, connect them to the computer via USB cable after powering on.
 For non-battery devices, plug the USB directly into the computer.